liuly0322/QQAutoGUISender/README.md

 # 緒山まひろBot & QQ Auto GUI Sender

-Forward anonymous messages from a website to QQ chat (or group) based on pyautogui and pyperclip.
+Forward anonymous messages from a website to QQ groups based on pyautogui and pyperclip.

 You need a **linux desktop environment** to run this.